 Not everyone finishes school and steps directly into their first “real” job.
-Before the real work starts there are often periods of job searching, temp work, unemployment, funemployment, and desperation.
+Before the real work starts, there are often periods of job searching, temp work, unemployment, funemployment, and desperation.
 During this time, managing student loans for many is a game of whack-a-mole.
 Borrowers do what they can to keep up with little time for long-term planning or strategy.
-This can lead to some cringeworthy decisions, but with a stable job and steady pay, attacking student loans becomes much easier.
+This can lead to some cringe-worthy decisions, but with a stable job and steady pay, attacking student loans becomes much more manageable.

 Make Sure You Know How Much You Owe

-Smart student loan repayment requires a bit effort to make sure you are paying as little as possible.
+Smart student loan repayment requires a bit of effort to make sure you pay as little as possible.
+Nobody wants to spend decades paying student loan interest without ever eliminating the debt.
 A bit of research and financial planning will go a long way and potentially save thousands.

-- Make a Budget – It sounds like a pointless exercise, especially if you try to be frugal already, but actually making a budget and sticking to it will ensure that your hard earned dollars go as far as possible.
-Free resources like mint.com make the process incredibly easy.
+- Make a Budget – It sounds like a pointless exercise, especially if you try to be frugal already, but making a budget and sticking to it will ensure that your hard-earned dollars go as far as possible.
+Free resources like mint.com make the process relatively easy.

 - Get Lower Payments on Your Student Loans – This one might sound counter-intuitive, but the fastest way to pay off your student loans requires getting the lowest monthly payment possible.
 The idea is to free up as much cash as possible each month so that you can pay off the highest interest rate loans first.

 - Put Together a Real Strategy – Student loan strategy isn’t one size fits all.
 For many people, paying off the highest interest rate loans first makes the most sense.
-Others may choose to attack their private loans first and try to qualify for federal programs like Public Service Loan Forgiveness.
+Others may choose first to attack their private loans.
+Meanwhile, they can address federal loans by qualifying for programs like Public Service Loan Forgiveness.
 If you have a cosigner, paying off the cosigned loans should get extra priority.
 The key is to make a plan.
-If you haphazardly pay extra money on random loans, you limit the effectiveness of your extra payments.
+If you haphazardly pay extra money on random loans, you limit the effectiveness of your additional payments.

-- Don’t Sleep On Extra Sources of Income – If you are getting a real paycheck it might seem like a side-hustle is completely unnecessary.
+- Don’t Sleep On Extra Sources of Income – If you are getting a real paycheck, it might seem like a side-hustle is entirely unnecessary.
 However, if you can make a few extra bucks in addition to your regular job, you can make student debt disappear quickly.
-Better yet, make your second job something you really enjoy.
-With some sweat and some luck you might end up creating your dream job.
+Better yet, make your second job something you enjoy.
+With some sweat and some luck, you might end up creating your dream job.

 Don’t Forget About Retirement

 For example, if your employer offers 401(k) matching, take advantage of this program.
-At many employers, this can be dollar for dollar matching.
+At many employers, this can be a dollar for dollar matching.
 This means that your retirement investment doubles from day one.
-Try not to let student loans get in the way of this important retirement building tool.
+Try not to let student loans get in the way of this vital retirement building tool.

 It’s also worth noting that money contributed to certain retirement accounts can lower your monthly payment on federal loans.
-For borrowers considering Public Service Loan Forgiveness, this can be a very powerful tool.
+For borrowers considering Public Service Loan Forgiveness, this can be a potent tool.

 Use Your Income to Leverage Lower Payments

-Sadly, refinancing is a service that isn’t really available to the people who most desperately need it due to the credit score and income requirements.
-However, for people who can already afford their student loan payments, it can make the process substantially quicker and less expensive.
+Sadly, refinancing is a service that isn’t available to the people who desperately need it due to the credit score and income requirements.
+However, it can make the process substantially quicker and less expensive for people who can already afford their student loan payments.